lihanwen1017769643/engg1340comp2113/README.md

 One winning criterion is fixed: the player wins if the others are driven into *bankruptcy*(having no *property*).
 Besides, there will be one more winning criterion randomly selected from the following.
 It will be printed when the game starts.
 * One will win if he/she is the first one who finishes 15 turns of the map .
 * One will win if he/she is the first one who constructs a house of the highest level on one of his *lands*.
-* One will win if he/she is the first one who possesses all *lands* in one side of game board.

 ## Features
 * Generation of random game sets or events